-- The Los Angeles, California consortium focuses on former gang members and individuals recently out of jail who have disabilities.
-They are working closely with business partners including Homeboy Industries and the Los Angeles County Business Federation, an association of a broad range of Los Angeles chambers of commerce, trade groups, economic development centers, and business associations.
+- The Los Angeles, California consortium focused on former gang members and individuals recently out of jail who have disabilities.
+They worked closely with business partners including Homeboy Industries and the Los Angeles County Business Federation, an association of a broad range of Los Angeles chambers of commerce, trade groups, economic development centers, and business associations.

-- The Southwest Connecticut consortium is working to change the culture of the workforce development and vocational rehabilitation systems to better accommodate and serve job seekers with disabilities, including LGBT job seekers with disabilities.
+- The Southwest Connecticut consortium worked to change the culture of the workforce development and vocational rehabilitation systems to better accommodate and serve job seekers with disabilities, including LGBT job seekers with disabilities.

-- The Kansas City, Missouri consortium focuses on providing a continuum of career opportunities, including opportunities for urban youth with disabilities including African American youth with disabilities.
-Their business partners include the Greater Kansas City Black Chamber of Commerce, the Greater Kansas City Chamber of Commerce, and the Greater Kansas City Business Leadership Network, all of whom have been active and engaged contributors.
+- The Kansas City, Missouri consortium focused on providing a continuum of career opportunities, including opportunities for urban youth with disabilities including African American youth with disabilities.
+Their business partners included the Greater Kansas City Black Chamber of Commerce, the Greater Kansas City Chamber of Commerce, and the Greater Kansas City Business Leadership Network.

-- The Central Oklahoma consortium seeks to impact a number of diverse populations, including: minorities; LGBT communities; women; tribal populations, and people with disabilities.
-The consortium is one of the largest with more than 15 partner organizations/associations and is an active member in several Oklahoma business associations and chambers of commerce including the Capitol Chamber, the Hispanic Chamber, the El Reno Chamber, and the Norman Chamber.
+- The Central Oklahoma consortium sought to impact a number of diverse populations, including: minorities; LGBT communities; women; tribal populations, and people with disabilities.
+The consortium was one of the largest with more than 15 partner organizations/associations and was an active member in several Oklahoma business associations and chambers of commerce including the Capitol Chamber, the Hispanic Chamber, the El Reno Chamber, and the Norman Chamber.

-- The Chicago, Illinois consortium focuses on youth who have become disabled as a result of violence-induced spinal cord injuries, often due to gang involvement.
-Working with their partner, FEDEJAL, a federation of Mexican small business owners and regional clubs, they will recruit volunteer businesses to mentor participating youth in the development of a business plan to start their own small businesses.
+- The Chicago, Illinois consortium focused on youth who have become disabled as a result of violence-induced spinal cord injuries, often due to gang involvement.
+Working with their partner, FEDEJAL, a federation of Mexican small business owners and regional clubs, they recruited volunteer businesses to mentor participating youth in the development of a business plan to start their own small businesses.

-- The Rockville, Maryland consortium focuses on youth and young adults, including those with Hispanic backgrounds, in education programs and provides them with job preparation, job matching, work-based experience, and case management.
-Additionally, the consortium support local businesses in gaining an understanding the resources available to employ youth with disabilities from underrepresented communities.
-Their business partners include the Hispanic Chamber of Commerce of Montgomery County and the Hispanic Business Foundation of Maryland, Inc.
+- The Rockville, Maryland consortium focused on youth and young adults, including those with Hispanic backgrounds, in education programs and provided them with job preparation, job matching, work-based experience, and case management.
+Additionally, the consortium supported local businesses in gaining an understanding of the resources available to employ youth with disabilities from underrepresented communities.
+Their business partners included the Hispanic Chamber of Commerce of Montgomery County and the Hispanic Business Foundation of Maryland, Inc.

-- The World Institute on Disability-led California consortium focuses on testing the current theory of success of internships as a “port of entry” to the workforce.
-With a network of targeted business, industry associations, and diversity chambers of commerce, they seek to illuminate best practices, challenges, and gaps.
-Their current business partner is the National Gay and Lesbian Chamber of Commerce.
+- The World Institute on Disability-led California consortium focused on testing the current theory of success of internships as a “port of entry” to the workforce.
+With a network of targeted business, industry associations, and diversity chambers of commerce, they sought to illuminate best practices, challenges, and gaps.